What is a Competent Persons Scheme (CPS)?

 Building Regulations Compliance Certificate

 Once the work is completed and paid for, you will receive your certificate showing that your windows comply with Building Regulations.
-You should keep this safely as if you come to sell the property, the buyers' solicitor will ask for the certificate.
+You should keep this safely as if sell the property, the buyers' solicitor will ask for the certificate.
 If you don't have a certificate, you will have to get your windows certified by building control (for a fee) or alternatively provide indemnity insurance instead.
 Please note that the law covering indemnity insurance is being reviewed by the governament (as at September 2021).

 You will normally receive your compliance certificate from CERTASS up to 4 weeks after the windows have been installed and paid for.

-What is a Fensa Certificate
+So what is a Fensa Certificate?

 The above compliance certificate is sometimes incorrectly referred to as a Fensa Certificate, even though FENSA are just one of several bodies who can issue certificates.
-It's rather like a Dyson vaccum cleaner being called a "hoover" despite not being made by Hoover.
+It's rather like a Dyson vacuum cleaner being called a "hoover" despite not being made by Hoover.
 People will tell you that you need a Fensa Certificate, but what they mean is that you need a Building Regulations Compliance Certificate issued by a CPS such as CERTASS or FENSA.

 Other Benefits